Updated July 21, 2023

 Example of a Dividend Discount Model

-Following are the example of DDM are given below:
+Following are the examples of DDM is given below:

 Example #1 – Zero Growth Model